dallaslu/grav-plugin-spacer/README.md

 # Spacer Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

-The **Spacer** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Typographical word spacing
+The **Spacer** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
+Use [spacer.js](https://github.com/dallaslu/spacer.js) to automatically add whitespace between East Asian and Latin scripts for typographical purpose.

 ## Installation